 Display PC To PC (Ad-Hoc) Select this check box to display ad-hoc (computer-to-computer) networks.
 Display 802.11b Access Points Select this check box to display 802.11b (infrastructure) networks.

-Display 802.11a Access Points Select this check box to display 802.11a (infrastructure) networks.
 Display 802.11g Access Points Select this check box to display 802.11g (infrastructure) networks.
 Network Name Available wireless networks are listed.
 MAC Address This is the MAC address of the Access Point (or Wireless station, if the network is an Ad-hoc network).
-Security Data encryption and authentication methods used on the wireless network CH.
+Security Data encryption and authentication methods used on the wireless network WPS This will indicate "Y" (the Access Point with WPS function), "Y+". (the WPS function of the Access Point is in used) or "" (the Access Point without WPS function) CH.
 The channel used by the Wireless network.
 Signal This is displayed as percentage (0 ~ 100%).
 Frequency The Wireless band used by this Wireless network.
 Network Type This will indicate "Infrastructure" (displayed device is an Access Point) or "Ad-hoc". (displayed device is a Wireless station) Status The area to the left of the "Rescan" button shows the current status.
 In the example above, it shows "Connected".
 Rescan Click this button to rescan for all Wireless networks.